jpen365/custom-post-sort/README.md

 } ?>
 ```

+The arguments passed to the `WP_query` class could also include additional criteria, such as categories (`'cat' => '#'`) or tags (`'tag' => 'tag_slug'`), to create an ordered list of posts limited to one or more categories and tags.

-This query could be used for a [custom page template](https://developer.wordpress.org/themes/template-files-section/page-template-files/page-templates/#creating-custom-page-templates-for-global-use) or to populate a list of posts in a [custom sidebar widget](https://codex.wordpress.org/Widgets_API#Developing_Widgets).
+The query could be used as the basis for a [custom page template](https://developer.wordpress.org/themes/template-files-section/page-template-files/page-templates/#creating-custom-page-templates-for-global-use) or to populate a list of posts in a [custom sidebar widget](https://codex.wordpress.org/Widgets_API#Developing_Widgets).

-One way to make the custom sort even more useful would be to create a custom page template that includes two `WP_Query` objects:
+Another way to use the custom sort is to create a custom page template that includes two `WP_Query` objects:

 - The first to query for posts that possess a custom post order value.
 - The second to query for other posts.